 Abezethibou’s sigil (although absent from classic Goetia seals) is sometimes used in modern occult adaptations as a jagged glyph: a central crimson wing arched over wavy lines evoking the Red Sea pillars, bisected by an arc of a torn feather.
 Crossed by thorny vines symbolizing pride’s barbs, it curls into an abyss-hook, pulling downward like Tartarus’ maws.

 Historically, Solomonic evokers sketched it on vellum with blood-mixed inks, placing it in circles to focus his windy summons—without steps, just intent to bind his boasts.
-Asymmetrical design mirrors his one-winged form, with swirling abyssal patterns representing watery prison and wind control.
+Asymmetrical design mirrors his one-winged form, with swirling abyssal patterns that represent a watery prison and wind control.

 Symbols extend to the solitary wing, red as arterial spill, etched on amulets to ward his influences or invoke for magic’s edge.
 The pillar of water stands emblematic, a vertical torrent cradling chains, referenced in Byzantine talismans against Egyptian curses—dipped in salt to mimic his prison.

-In grimoires like Black Witch Coven’s, his seal incorporates scorpion tails for Scorpio sting, used in night altars to channel heart-hardening whispers.
+In grimoires like Black Witch Coven’s, his seal incorporates scorpion tails to evoke the sting of Scorpio, used in night altars to channel heart-hardening whispers.

 You may also enjoy: